 This site contains affiliate links.
-For more info please see our full disclosure.
+For more info, please see our full disclosure.

 1. Budget wisely

+Wondering how to plan a wedding on a budget?
 Budget restriction/s might be one of the main reasons you have decided to DIY your wedding.
 But it’s not always all about the budget; you are also probably considering creating something that you did yourself to have a more personal impact, not just on your guests but also on yourself and your partner.

 We would typically say to set a budget and stick to it.
 But we also know that this is not always the easiest to do.
 Also, this depends on how near your wedding day is.

 Make a priority list and assign a specific range (low and high) of the amount you are willing to spend.
-Having a working spreadsheet to manage this is key to keep track of everything.
+Having a working spreadsheet to manage this is key to keeping track of everything.

-For example, a photographer is one of the wedding vendors that we suggest to invest in.
+For example, a photographer is one of the wedding vendors that we always suggest investing in.
 Once you’ve agreed to book a pro photographer, that is now something that is not part of your DIY list.

 2. Consider the season and venue

 Why?
 Do you ask?
-Because if you are transporting lots of things that you have DIY-ed in the middle of winter with thick snow, it might not be the easiest task – not to mention, your products might be jeopardized by the weather.
+Because if you are transporting lots of things that you have DIY-ed in the middle of winter with thick snow, it might not be the easiest task – not to mention, your products might be compromised by the weather.

-In addition to that, consider venues where it will make it easier for you to load in and set-up, or better yet, the venues that allow you to set-up the night/day before.
+In addition to that, consider venues where it will make it easier for you to load in and set up, or better yet, the venues that allow you to set up the night/day before.
 If they have an extra room they can lend you or even rent, that will be great!

-This goes without saying that having a theme, color scheme, and vibe are essential to finalize the details.
+This goes without saying that having a theme, color scheme, and vibe is essential to finalize the details.
 Just because you wanted to DIY a wedding doesn’t necessarily mean you will have to do everything.

 Sticking to the budget is important, but so is your time.
 Choosing which part of your wedding to DIY should also be dependent on what your schedule can handle and how many people will assist you.